Medjumbe: A Screen-saver Island

 If you’ve dreamed of the perfect desert isle, the kind you think is only possible in Photoshopped screen-savers, it exists and its name is Medjumbe.
 Rani Resorts claimed this serpentine sandbar hovering above the turquoise water in Mozambique’s Quirambas Archipelago and made this private island into a 13-chalet honeymooner’s paradise.

-Upon arrival we were treated to welcome drinks in the heart of the hotel (this through our Honeymoons.com hookup, btw).
+Upon arrival we were treated to welcome drinks in the heart of the hotel.
 This thatch-roof lounge always supplied to-die-for views, a cool breeze, and blissful cocktails.

 Inspired by the island’s history and location along the spice route, Medjumbe’s decor had a hint of Arab, African, and Portuguese flair.
 Antique lanterns, weathered wood furniture, tribal pottery, and sea-glass colored pillows all mixed for a sexy coastal vibe.